06021_00263.jpg

 Victoria Simons, M.S.

-Master’s Student, Colorado State University
+Master’s, Colorado State University - Graduated 2023

 Current Position: Station Scientist, Itasca Biological Station and Laboratories, University of Minnesota